 Thanks to a mentor and my friends who helped me rehearse, I was able to manage my speech.
 It wasn’t perfect, but I completed my CC1 and got some good comments.

 I think the best part about Toastmasters is the crowd.
 If anyone has to go on a dais and speak without any inhibition in front of unknown people, the crowd should be supportive.

 I saw no judgement in the Toastmasters meetings.
 People appreciated even little things.
 The negative points were said in a very considerate manner such that no one got hurt.

 I see a lot of Toastmasters carrying this attitude in real life.
 They appreciate everyone openly.
 They give suggestions instead of negative feedback.

-I’m a perfectionist and a very sensitive person so I almost always feel bad after giving speeches.
+I’m a perfectionist so I almost always feel bad after giving speeches.
 Even if everyone said I spoke well, I’d still think I didn’t do my best and I’d put myself in a bad mood.
 But after my first Toastmasters speech, I felt light and I was pumped up for giving another speech.

 I did have one conundrum though.
 A piece of common advice for writers is to use simple words.
 Never use a complex word, where a simple one will do, they say.
 The highlight of an article is the concept, not the vocabulary.
 In Toastmasters, though the importance is on delivery and the content, you’re also supposed to use fancy words.
 It is not necessary, but it counts.